Space Harrier Arcade Game

 With it's advanced (for the time) SEGA graphics technology the pseudo 3D sprites moved smoothly and rapidly as you (the mighty 'Space Harrier') plowed your way through the fantasy zone killing pretty much everything in site and avoiding indestructible pieces of the landscape.

-Enemies and obstacles would come hurtling forwards towards you, most of which could be blasted out of the way, save for some indestructable objects.
+Enemies and obstacles would come hurtling forwards towards you, most of which could be blasted out of the way, save for some indestructible objects.

-Some of your adverseries would shoot projectiles at you which you had to avoid, ranging from egg shaped energy bolts to faster moving fireballs.
-Collision with any would result in the loss of a life.
-AAaaahhhh!
+Some of your adversaries would shoot projectiles at you which you had to avoid, ranging from egg shaped energy bolts to faster moving fireballs.
+Collision with any would result in the loss of a life and the all too familiar "AAaaahhhh!" sound as your Harrier dropped to the ground.

-Big enemies such as flying dragons (which weaved beautifully through the air) or huge floating stone heads would appear and would take multiple hits from your gun before being destroyed.
+Bigger enemies such as flying dragons, which on first encounter were distracting as they weaved beautifully through the air were out to get you.
+Huge floating stone heads would appear and move towards you and would require multiple hits from your gun before being destroyed.

-At the end of each level there would be a boss alien (sometimes more than one) to duel with, and it could take a while to wear them down and dispatch them.
+At the end of each level there would be a boss alien to duel with, and it could take a while to wear them down and dispatch them.
+Some levels would pit you against more than one enemy at this stage; you had to destroy them all to advance to the next world.

-After defeating a boss the player was treated to more superb digitized speech as the machine told you "You're doing great!"
-Now who didn't feel good after hearing that...
+After defeating a boss or bosses the player was treated to more superb digitised speech as the machine announced "You're doing great!"

-The game was very simple in concept but the playabilty for blasting fans was almost perfection.
-This is an example of how to execute simple fast moving gameplay properly.
+The game was very simple in concept, but the playabilty for blasting fans was almost perfection.
+SEGA's classic really is an example of how to execute a simple fast moving rail shooter properly.

-All of this was down to the excellently drawn and imaginative graphics, the pumping in-game music, the excellent sounds effects and perhaps most of all the true analog joystick for controlling your character.
+All of this was balanced perfectly against the excellently drawn and imaginative graphics, the pumping in-game music, the excellent sounds effects and perhaps most of all, the true analogue joystick for controlling your character.

 This type of game controller allowed the player the ability to register movement in any direction as well measure the degree of 'push' applied, which could move the Harrier at different speeds depending on how far the stick was pushed in any given direction.